“It has the consistency of a medium steak.” Dr. Michelle Mars

 Concentrate on the job at hand.
 Take your time, lubricate, and don’t play The Village People.
 It’s not funny.

-Robert Cormack is a satirist, novelist and blogger.
+Robert Cormack is a writer, novelist and blogger.
 His first novel “You Can Lead a Horse to Water (But You Can’t Make It Scuba Dive)” is available online and at most major bookstores.
-Check out Skyhorse Press or Simon and Schuster for more details.
+You can read Robert’s other articles and short stories at robertcormack.net.